 Mergers & Acquisitions

 In 2012 Western Digital bought Hitachi's disk drive business, HGST, for around $4.3 billion in cash and stock.
-The deal boosts Western Digital's share of the global market to nearly 50%, ahead of rival Seagate Technology which accounts for around 30% of global shipments.
-Strategically, the deal adds disk drives used with servers -- a large part of both Hitachi and Seagate's businesses -- and gives Western Digital a better foothold in solid-state drives used in tablets and other portable devices.
-The acquisition also provides Western Digital its first manufacturing foothold in China and the Philippines.
-With the stock portion of the sale, Hitachi gains a 10% stake in Western Digital and two spots on the board of directors.
+The deal boosted Western Digital's share of the global market to nearly 50%, ahead of rival Seagate Technology which accounted for around 30% of global shipments.
+Strategically, the deal added disk drives used with servers -- a large part of both Hitachi and Seagate's businesses -- and gave Western Digital a better foothold in solid-state drives used in tablets and other portable devices.